IT24101129/OOP_G12/README.md

 # OOP_G12
-A web-based hotel reservation system for room bookings and management.
+Group Project | A web-based hotel reservation system for room bookings and management.